GER Class T19: Royal trains

 Oil-burning T19 No. 761, one of the class frequently used for powering Royal trains.
 It was not rebuilt, being withdrawn in 1908.

 No. 755 hauled the funeral train for the late Prince Albert Victor, Duke of Clarence and Avondale from King's Lynn to Windsor on 28 January 1892.
 No. 761 hauled the honeymoon train for the late prince's brother and former fiancée the Duke and Duchess of York (later George V and Queen Mary) from Liverpool Street to King's Lynn on 6 July 1893.

-Eighty-one were rebuilt at the beginning of the 20th century.
-The twenty-nine not rebuilt were scrapped between 1908 and 1913.
+81 were rebuilt at the beginning of the 20th century.
+The remaining 29 were scrapped between 1908 and 1913.